• Home

 Pastor Ken

-I have been places and done stuff... but really enjoy serving and building people that will have a passion for God, His Word and serving others.
+I have been a number of places ministering cross culturally.
+I really enjoy serving and building people that will have a passion for God, His Word and serving others.
 I have been known as Brother Ken.
 The abbreviated version of Bro.ken is a fair description of my life and need for Jesus my Savior, His Spirit to guide my life and God as my gracious Father.

 Archives